-This is CC Lozano, also known as Daddy C, and The Versus Workshop is my online journal and workshop of sorts where I write about embracing life’s beautiful misadventures—learnings from the many chaos life throws at us or when things don’t go as planned, and how to make the most out of challenging situations.
-The name is inspired by Pearl Jam’s sophomore album called Vs.
+This is CC Lozano, also known as Daddy C, and The Versus Workshop is my online journal and workshop of sorts where I write about embracing life’s beautiful misadventures — learnings from the seemingly chaotic encounters with daily living or when things don’t go as planned, and how to make the most out of challenging situations — as well as discoveries and unboxing of stuff old and new, that’s either exciting or uninteresting.
+The name is inspired by my favorite rock band, Pearl Jam’s sophomore album called Vs.

 Tackling life’s twists and turns one day at a time

 While I dreamed of becoming a musician when I was a kid, I later aspired to be a Computer Scientist, except that my math and science grades weren’t as impressive.
 But no regrets when fate had me earning a bachelor’s degree in Hotel and Restaurant Management instead, from the same school where I met my wife, the Polytechnic University of the Philippines.
 I was an academic achiever during my elementary and high school days but my parents didn’t think I’d last four years in college, at a time when alternative music and theater were swaying my focus, but I proved them wrong as my love for computers and tech got me through.
 Happy to have both my parents (bless their souls) attend my graduation rites, I know I made them proud.